Timothy Morton: Hyperobjects

 According to Morton, hyperobjects not only become visible during an age of ecological crisis, but alert humans to the ecological dilemmas defining the age in which they live.
 Additionally, the existential capacity of hyperobjects to outlast a turn toward less materialistic cultural values, coupled with the threat many such objects pose toward organic matter (what Morton calls a "demonic inversion of the sacred substances of religion"), gives them a potential spiritual quality, in which their treatment by future societies may become indistinguishable from reverential care.

 Although the concept of hyperobjects has been widely adopted by artists, literary critics, and some philosophers, it is not without its critics.
-Ecocritic Ursula Heise, for example, notes that in Morton's definition, everything can be considered a hyperobject, which seems to make the concept somewhat meaningless, not to mention seemingly impossible to define clearly.
+Ecocritic Ursula K. Heise for example, notes that in Morton's definition, everything can be considered a hyperobject, which seems to make the concept somewhat meaningless, not to mention seemingly impossible to define clearly.
 As a result, Heise argues that Morton makes "so many self-cancelling claims about hyperobjects that coherent argument vanishes like the octopuses that disappear in several chapters in their clouds of ink, Morton's favorite metaphor for the withdrawal of objects from the grasp of human knowledge."

 Morton’s approach has sparked a contentious debate, with some arguing it’s overly harsh and disempowering.
 Consequently, it has faced significant backlash.
 Morton states “they wouldn’t write Hyperobjects again today, they say, or not the same way.
 They don’t want to scare people anymore—things are already scary enough.”